-Construction activities have the potential to uncover and damage artefacts and sites of archaeological, cultural or historical significance, primarily as a result of inundation by the integrated storage facility (ISF), vegetation clearance, earthworks, ground disturbance and movement by employees and contractors, and their vehicles.
+Construction activities for the Sepik Power Grid Project have the potential to uncover and damage artefacts and sites of archaeological, cultural or historical significance, primarily as a result of vegetation clearance, earthworks and ground disturbance.

-This sub-plan details procedures to be followed for the Frieda River Hydroelectric Project (FRHEP) to ensure that sites and artefacts of cultural, historical and archaeological significance are identified, protected and managed in accordance with statutory requirements.
+This sub-plan details procedures to be followed for the project to ensure that sites and artefacts of cultural, historical and archaeological significance are identified, protected and managed in accordance with statutory requirements.
 It also provides procedures that should be followed before work can commence in an undisturbed area.